Prions in the Body and Creutzfeldt-Jakob Disease (CJD)

 An abnormal prion protein that is folded incorrectly and has the ability to cause other proteins to become misfolded is often known as simply a "prion".
 It's symbolized by PrPsc.
 The "sc" stands for scrapie, the first prion disease to be discovered.
 Scrapie damages the nervous system of sheep.

-- They may enter the body from another organism.
+- Prions may enter the body from another organism, causing illness.

 Transmissible Spongiform Encephalopathies